Connect with others who understand.

 Contact dermatitis can cause a swollen, scaly, itchy rash, often in response to harsh cleaning products or industrial chemicals.
 In allergic contact dermatitis, exposure to poison ivy, latex, nickel, or other substances leads to itchy skin, which sometimes comes with blisters, bumps, and swelling.

-Rashes can occur unrelated to food allergies.
+Rashes can occur for reasons unrelated to food allergies.
 If you have an allergy to nickel or latex, for example, you might develop allergic contact dermatitis if your skin comes in contact with that allergen.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+(CC BY-NC-ND 4.0/DermNet)

 Several medications also list skin rashes as a possible side effect.
 Antibiotics, diuretics (water pills), or other drugs may also produce discolored skin spots or bumps.
 Drug rashes may appear pink or purple, depending on your skin tone.

 A rash can be a side effect of a medication.
 It can also be a sign of an allergy to a specific drug.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+(CC BY-NC-ND 4.0/DermNet)

 When To Call the Doctor

-Speak with your health care provider or your child’s pediatrician if the rash is new, severe, or doesn’t respond well to over-the-counter treatments.
-To help the doctor make the right diagnosis, you can write down the timeline of symptoms and take photos of the rash.
-Your doctor may prescribe medications for food allergies, or recommend other over-the-counter options to help manage symptoms.
+Speak with your primary care or dermatology provider about rashes that are new or severe or don’t respond well to over-the-counter treatments.
+Writing down the timeline of your symptoms and taking photos of the rash can help your doctor to identify it.
+Your provider may prescribe medications for food allergies, or recommend other over-the-counter options to help manage symptoms.

 A MyFoodAllergyTeam Member